MarchesiGabriele/blockwise_gpu_matrix_inversion/README.md

 ## TODO:
 - Transpose B ? to have coalesced reads
-- Add support for matrices where N is not a multiple of DIM
-- Add support for non square matrices
 - use float4
 - assign more work to each thread ??